ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/stop-index.js.markdown

 * To resume the index from the client - see [resume index](../../../../client-api/operations/maintenance/indexes/start-index).

-* To resume the index from the Studio - go to the [indexes list view](../../../../studio/database/indexes/indexes-list-view#indexes-list-view---actions).
+* To resume the index from Studio - go to the [indexes list view](../../../../studio/database/indexes/indexes-list-view#indexes-list-view---actions).

 * Pausing the index is **Not a persistent operation**.
   This means the paused index will resume upon either of the following: